-In 1999, Dr. Donald J. Brightsmith took over the direction and operations.
-The project currently develops and evaluates techniques for increasing reproductive output of wild macaws, expanding knowledge of macaw nesting behavior, increasing understanding of the complexities of clay lick use, tracking macaw movements through satellite telemetry, and evaluating tourism as a method of protecting macaws and their habitat.
-Through a variety of channels, this information is shared with local native communities, the Peruvian government, and classrooms and conservationists world-wide.
+The Macaw Society operates in the Tambopata region in the Amazon lowlands of southeastern Peru and in Punta Leona on the central Pacific coast of Costa Rica.
+It currently develops and evaluates techniques for increasing the reproductive output of wild macaws, expanding knowledge of macaw nesting behavior, increasing understanding of the complexities of clay lick use, tracking macaw movements through satellite telemetry, and evaluating tourism as a method of protecting macaws and their habitat.
+Through a variety of channels, this information is shared with local native communities, governments, and conservationists worldwide.

 African Wildlife Conservation: Genomics, Genetics & Health

-Dr. James Derr leads efforts, using the bison studies as a model, to expand the use of these genomic technologies for the benefit of African wildlife species.
+Dr. James Derr leads international research efforts, using the bison studies as a model, to expand the use of these genomic technologies for the benefit of African wildlife species.